 This source category is covered by the general QA/QC of the greenhouse gas inventory in Section 1.6.

-Due to some minor revisions to data used to calculate CO_2 emissions from Fletton brickworks, there has been an increase of 2 Gg CO_2 from this sector.
-Apart from this instance, recalculations for this version of the inventory have been very minor and do not lead to any significant change in emission estimates.
+Due to some minor revisions to data used to calculate CO2 emissions from Fletton brickworks, there has been a decrease of 2 Gg CO2 from this sector.